justin13601/ACES/docs/source/usage.md

     label: death
 ```

+[!NOTE]
-**Note**: Each configuration file contains [`predicates`](https://eventstreamaces.readthedocs.io/en/latest/readme.html#predicates), a [`trigger`](https://eventstreamaces.readthedocs.io/en/latest/readme.html#trigger-event), and [`windows`](https://eventstreamaces.readthedocs.io/en/latest/readme.html#windows).
+Each configuration file contains [`predicates`](https://eventstreamaces.readthedocs.io/en/latest/readme.html#predicates), a [`trigger`](https://eventstreamaces.readthedocs.io/en/latest/readme.html#trigger-event), and [`windows`](https://eventstreamaces.readthedocs.io/en/latest/readme.html#windows).
 Additionally, the `label` field is used to extract the predicate count from the window it was defined in, which acts as the task label.
 This has been set to the `death` predicate from the `target` window in this example.
 The `index_timestamp` is used to specify the timestamp at which a prediction is made and can be set to `start` or `end` of a particular window.
 In most tasks, including this one, it can be set to `end` in the window containing input data (`input` in this example).

 ### Run the CLI